 Inhabitants of La Digue are called Diguois.
 “The first French settlers were exiled from Bourbon for taking part in a political rebellion.
 They were to be sent to the East Indies, but bribed the captain to take them to Seychelles where many had relatives.”
 Later, liberated slaves and Asian immigrants also settled on the island.
 The population is mostly Catholic.

-Beaches, Nature Reserves, Wildlife
+Nature Reserves and Wildlife

-La Digue’s main industry is tourism.
+Not surprisingly, La Digue’s main industry is tourism.
 The island is known for stunning beaches like Anse Source d’Argent and Grand Anse.
 The bicycle company provided a map showing the major trails, beaches, and reserves.
 I encircled most of the island in steady, warm rain.

 I visited Veuve Nature Reserve, home to the rare black paradise flycatcher.
 The Reserve was disappointing and many of the muddy trails were flooded and impassable.
 I heard, but never saw, birds and animals.